Legends-of-Gramdatis/gramados-v2/world/customnpcs/scripts/ecmascript/modules_unfinished/onboarding/chat_convention.md

 N/A

 ## Phase 0 Completion
-:airplane_departure:&b Welcome to Gramados!
+:airplane:&b Welcome to Gramados!
 Enjoy your stay at the State Hotel.
 &6[===]

 # 1 Phase 1 - State Hotel Room and Home